-Spirulina is a naturally occuring algae, which has been on the earth for around 3.5 billion years.
+Spirulina is a naturally occurring algae, which has been on the earth for around 3.5 billion years.
 It has a green-blueish colour, and can be bought as supplement in either power or tablet form to provide outstanding health benefits.

 From its staggeringly high protein content to the wealth of micronutrients it contains, spirulina is known to be one of the best superfoods out there.

 ?
 High protein content

 Spirulina is made up of 65% protein.
 This is an extremely amount of protein high for a plant, and one of the reasons it is becoming more and more popular as a supplement.
 It also contains sources of all nine essential amino acids.
 It’s an easy, healthy way to boost your protein intake, and a great source of protein for vegetarians.
 Furthermore, this protein is highly absorbable.

 ?
 Contains essential fatty acids

 Spirulina is especially high in omega 3 fatty acids, and also has a significant amount of omega 6s and omega 9s.

 This helps to flush out toxins from the blood.
 It also helps to boost your immune system.

 ?
 Source of iron

 Spirulina is a fantastic source of iron, meaning it is excellent for women during pregnancy.
 100g of spirulina contains 158% of your daily iron requirements.

 ?
 High in betacarotenoids

 Beta carotenoids (antioxidants) help your immune system and help clear your skin.

 ?
 High in Calcium